 If the trucker doesn’t remain vigilant the entire time they’re making the wide turn, the consequences can be devastating for those driving in small cars.
 Getting run over or trapped by a commercial vehicle often results in debilitating injuries and fatalities.

-What to Do If You Want to Hold the Truck Driver Liable
+What to Do If You Want to Hold the Truck Driver Liable in Lexington

 First, you need to determine if the trucker caused the accident or if their employer negligently hired them.
 There’s a difference between holding the truck driver liable and holding the trucking company liable.